-Following, with continuous support by the German Pharmacopeia, the EDQM MAT Expert group was re-established and finally the MAT Monograph 2.6.30. was implemented into the European Pharmacopeia in 2010.
-Meanwhile, the EDQM performed a MAT-survey to improve the MAT monograph and the BET-Guideline 5.1.10. and the Rabbit Pyrogen Test (RPT) monograph, 2.6.8. have been revised to clarify the priorisation of the MAT compared to the RPT (especially in regards to the EU-directive 2010/63).
-However, there still open questions how MAT can be applied in a routine lab for release testing.
+Following, with continuous support by the German Pharmacopoeia, the EDQM MAT Expert group was re-established and finally the MAT Monograph 2.6.30. was implemented into the European Pharmacopoeia in 2010.
+Meanwhile, the EDQM performed a MAT-survey to improve the MAT monograph and the BET-Guideline 5.1.10. and the Rabbit Pyrogen Test (RPT) monograph, 2.6.8. have been revised to clarify the priorisation of the MAT compared to the RPT (especially in regards to the EU directive 2010/63).
+However, there are still open questions how MAT can be applied in a routine lab for release testing.
 The meeting will give guidance for proper use of MAT and strengths and weaknesses will be discussed.

 This course is addressed to all persons of

 - biopharmaceutical companies